 - Develop the strength to face life.
 Life won’t always be a cakewalk.
 There are challenges that boys have to face when they grow up.
 The societal pressures to succeed at work, support the family, and to be an upstanding citizen in the community will not be easy to handle without proper guidance.
 So, your son can take all the advice you have to offer.

 Help your son build self-esteem and self-confidence early in life, by involving him in some of the major decisions that affect his life.
-Remind him that while it is okay to fail, but it is not okay to give up, and learning the importance of perseverance is even more crucial.
+Remind him that while it is okay to fail, it is not okay to give up, and learning the importance of perseverance is even more crucial.

 - Teach him what is right.
 Sometimes the wrong path looks lucrative but can lead you to the bottom quickly.
 So, teach your son to choose the right path no matter how hard things get.
 Model for him the power of integrity and honesty.
 Share your personal experiences and provide reinforcement when your son makes good decisions..

 - Importance of family.
 If you have always put your family first, and are consistently there for them, then you are teaching your son the importance of family.
 Your son will l adopt many of your attitudes and behaviors about how to lead a family.
 Teach him the importance of spending quality time with family and valuing the family unit.